ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 best-case analysis is useful -- in particular, when the best case has high probability of occurring.
-For example, if we know that the array we want to sort is *almost sorted*, we can take advantage of the best-case running time of [Insertion Sort].
+For example, if we know that the array we want to sort is *almost sorted*, we can take advantage of the best-case running time of insertion sort.

 How about the worst case?
 The advantage to analyzing the worst case is that you know for certain that the algorithm must perform at least that